snac-cooperative/technical-docs/tat_requirements/plan.md

   - Shayne backs up the whole gitlab VM.

-- We need a complete description of controlled vocabulary hierarchy.
-This ties in with, and is similar (perhaps computationally transformaable to) a tagging system.
+- We need a complete understanding of our requirements for controlled vocabulary, ontology, and/or tagging as well as how this relates to search facets.
+This also impacts our future ability to make assertions about the data, and is somewhat related to semantic net.
 See [Tag system](#controlled-vocabularies-and-tag-system).

 Overview and order of work